T-G0W/T-G0W-Image-Converter/README.md

 # 🖼️ T-G0W Image Converter
 A simple image converter for Windows with full source code, created by T-G0W.
-(Support for other optimized operating systems coming soon.)
+(For Windows & MacOs / Other operating systems have not been tested.)

 A modern and user-friendly image converter with a graphical interface, built using Python, Tkinter, and Pillow.
 Supports a wide range of image formats – perfect for converting images into your desired format quickly and easily.